Kode/Kinc/updates.md

+* 2022-12-14: The --shaderversion-parameter for kmake was removed.
+In its place there's now a Project.setMinimumShaderVersion-function that can be used in kfiles.
 * 2022-09-29: kinc_g4_non_pow2_textures_supported was renamed to kinc_g4_supports_non_pow2_textures.
 * 2022-09-08: The init-functions for render-targets have been changed - it should be apparent from the function-signatures what has to be done, they are simply less silly now.
 * 2022-08-15: The C-replacement-functions (memory.h, string.h and some functions in math/core.h) are being removed in favor of some code that directly replaces the parts of the C-library that are used by Kinc.